-It’s easy to lose touch as you go through the day-to-day, becoming overstimulated by social media and daily encounters, fleeting from one thought to the next in a busy busy busy mentality.
-Mindfulness can provide you with the ability to be present in the moment and aware of what’s happening without feeling overwhelmed.
+It’s easy to lose touch as you go through the day-to-day, becoming overstimulated by social media and daily encounters, fleeting from one thought to the next in a busy, busy, busy mentality.
+Mindfulness can allow you to be present in the moment and aware of what’s happening without feeling overwhelmed.
 These practices can help snap you back to reality, what you are doing in that moment, and what you are feeling as well.

 What can mindfulness do for you?

 Studies have shown that mindfulness has positive psychological effects, including increased subjective well-being, reduced psychological symptoms and emotional reactivity, and improved behavioral regulation.
 Empirical evidence shows that mindfulness reduces rumination and stress, boosting working memory, focus, and performance while increasing cognitive flexibility.
 It can help you gain insight and self-awareness that allows you to increase your attention on others’ well-being while still tending to your personal needs.

-Mindfulness also enables a detached perspective that ceases judgment of self and others, helping you to approach your life with kindness and warmth.
+Mindfulness also enables a detached perspective that ceases judgment of self and others, helping you approach your life with kindness and warmth.

 The intersection of mindfulness and optimism

 Optimism, as you know, is having an attitude that reflects hope regarding life experiences as positive and in our favor.
 Mindfulness and optimism coincide when it comes to acknowledging obstacles in your life.
-It helps ground you in the present experience so that you can recognize your hardships, but then find the opportunity to embrace them without spiraling into emotional reactivity.
-Through adopting your own mindfulness practice, you develop a toolkit to manage life’s experiences and their ups and downs.
+It helps ground you in the present experience to recognize your hardships but then find the opportunity to embrace them without spiraling into emotional reactivity.
+By adopting your own mindfulness practice, you develop a toolkit to manage life’s experiences and ups and downs.